 WPForms makes it easier to create and design your forms

-Creating a form with WPForms is a breeze, mainly due to the selection of 500+ pre-made templates to get you started.
+Creating a form with WPForms is a breeze, mainly due to the vast selection of 2,000+ pre-made templates to get you started.
 It feels like there's a template for every occasion or situation, from customer service to education to health and wellness.

 Whether you want a simple contact form or an advanced mortgage application form, there's likely a template to get you started.
 And that's the key: you can customize any pre-made template or start from scratch with a blank canvas.

-To be fair, the templates are just as good—it's just the limited choice and inconvenience that lets Gravity Forms down.
+To be fair, the templates are just as good—it's just the limited choice that lets Gravity Forms down.

 Once you're into designing your form, there's little to distinguish between each form builder.
 Both have a smooth, visual drag-and-drop experience but approach it from opposite sides.
 With WPForms, you drag and drop fields from left to right.
 With Gravity Forms, you drag and drop from right to left.
 Probably not a game-changer.
 You could argue that Gravity Forms is more in line with the latest WordPress block builder layout, but I prefer moving fields from left to right.